sebj/iOS-Shortcuts-Reference/README.md

 * The last Workflow version was 1.7.8
 * The first Shortcuts version was 2.0.0 (with iOS 12)
 * Shortcuts 3.0.0 arrived with iOS 13
+* Recent iOS 14 releases now report a version in the format 10xx.x.xx

 # Contributing
 Pull requests with new and updated information or suggestions are welcome!